Popovers- 7 Tips for Mile-High Success!

 • Keeping the eggs and milk at room temperature, or even using slightly warmed milk, will give these ingredients a "head start" in the oven.

-• This will help them rise quicker, than if they were chilled and had to "catch up" with the heat with the oven.
+• This is the first secret to making the them rise quicker.
+If they were chilled, they would have to “catch up” with the heat with the oven.

-• To speed up the process, place the milk in the microwave at :30 interevals until warmed through to lukewarm.
+• To speed up the process, place the milk in the microwave at :30 intervals until warmed through to lukewarm.

 • For the eggs, submerge them in warm water for 10 minutes.